 Exceptions to the Residency Requirements:

 - Student is 21 years old and in good academic and student conduct standing prior to August 1 of the academic year.

 - Student has acquired 90 credit hours prior to August 1 of the academic year.

 - Student lives at home with a parent, legal guardian, sibling (over the age of 25), or a grandparent within a 40 mile radius of campus.
 Documentation may be required to demonstrate the relationship in addition to a copy of the current driver’s license of the parent, legal guardian, sibling, or grandparent with whom the student will reside.
 The student must live in the residence with the stated family member full time.
 The parent, legal guardian, sibling, or grandparent must have lived in the residence for at least one year preceding the date of first enrollment.

 - Student has a documented disability, with a corresponding Reasonable Accommodation on file with the Vice President of Student Affairs.

 - A student is a military service veteran.

 - Student is legally independent, with documented proof provided.

 - Student is married or has dependent children.

 - Student is enrolled solely in online courses.

-If a student believes themselves to be in an exceptional circumstance, the student may submit a petition for an exception by the date listed in the Timeline below.
+If a student believes themselves to be in an exceptional circumstance, the student may submit a petition for an exception by the date listed in Due Dates/Timelines.
 Contact Residential Life for more information.
 If a student decides to move off campus and does not meet one of the above exceptions, they will be charged for on campus housing.